akshaydaf/neural-networks-python/README.md

 The implementation includes:

 - A fully-connected neural network with configurable hidden layers
-- ReLU activation for hidden layers
+- ReLU and Sigmoid activations for hidden layers
-- Softmax activation for the output layer
+- Softmax function for the output layer
 - Cross-entropy loss function
-- Simple mini-batch stochastic gradient descent optimizer
+- Optimization algorithms including standard SGD and SGD with momentum
 - L1 and L2 regularization

 The default architecture is designed for MNIST classification: